 Early in the disease, it might be helpful to take pills with food to help

-with nausea, which may be caused by some medicines taken for Parkinson's
+with nausea, which may be caused by some of the medicines for Parkinson's

-disease.
-Later in the disease, taking the medicines at least one hour before
+Later in the disease, taking the medicines at least 1 hour before

-meals (and at least two hours after meals) may help them work best.
-Some
+meals (and at least 2 hours after meals) may help them work best.

 medicines for Parkinson's disease don't work as well if you take them at the